smartdevicelink/sdl_evolution/proposals/nnnn-get-interior-data-resumption.md

 ## Impact on existing code

 Impacts resumption component and basic sequences of SDL usage.
-No changes needed in Proxy or HMI.
+No changes needed in Proxy.
-Some changes required for WebHMI for testing error response.
+Some changes required for sdl_hmi for testing error response.

 ## Alternatives considered